-Both web servers of standalone go4analysis and the DABC master process offer the same javascript based display to any web browser.
+Both web servers (standalone go4analysis, or DABC master process) offer a similar JavaScript- based display to any web browser.
+The Go4 web server, in addition, has elements dedicated to control of Go4 objects and offers the most important functionalities of the regular Go4 Qt GUI.
 The screenshot below shows the browser view of standard example Go4Example2Step: